With Zuora Billing, you can easily create and manage your invoice templates. Invoice templates are used to generate PDF invoices for your bills.

 - In the Manage Invoice Rules and Templates tab, click Add new template.

-- Enter a Name for the new template.
+- Enter a name for the template in the Name field.

-- Click Browse to browse for your template file.
+- Click Choose File to browse and upload your template file.

-- Optionally, select Do not display zero value invoice line items.
+- (Optional): Select Do not display zero value invoice line items.

 - Click save.